MRU-W23-CS1/instructions/labs/05-debugging/README.md

 ## Testing
 There are only 2 tests in this lab, one for part 1 and one for part 2.
 Both must be passed to get credit.

+Note: the tests will give you a "Test Discovery Error" when syntax errors are present in the lab05.py file, so you need to fix those before you can run the tests.